apache/paimon/docs/content/how-to/creating-tables.md

 External tables are recorded but not managed by catalogs.
 If an external table is dropped, its table files will not be deleted.

-Table Store external tables can be used in any catalog.
-If you do not want to create a Table Store catalog and just want to read / write a table, you can consider external tables.
+Paimon external tables can be used in any catalog.
+If you do not want to create a Paimon catalog and just want to read / write a table, you can consider external tables.

 {{< tabs "external-table-example" >}}

 {{< tab "Flink" >}}

 Flink SQL supports reading and writing an external table.
-External Table Store tables are created by specifying the `connector` and `path` table properties.
+External Paimon tables are created by specifying the `connector` and `path` table properties.
 The following SQL creates an external table named `MyTable` with five columns, where the base path of table files is `hdfs://path/to/table`.

 ```sql
 CREATE TABLE MyTable (